einarolafs/patient-cards-triage/README.md

 npm run api
 ```

-The project is protected from pushing up to the master branch and is also checked with git pre-push hooks to prevent any code to be pushed to the remote repository before first passing both all tests and linting.
+The project is protected from pushing up to the master branch on Github and is also checked with git pre-push hooks to prevent any code to be pushed to the remote repository before first passing both all tests and linting.

 Test and linting checks can also be run manually:
 ```